muratk5n/thirdwave/en/README.md

 ---

-Al Jaber supports blue H2
+The oil company head Al Jaber supports blue H2

 "The United Arab Emirates has picked the head of its national oil company as president of this year's COP28 climate talks"